ibm-cloud-docs/transit-gateway/set-up-environment.md

 ### Step 1: Store your API key as a variable
 {: #store-api-key-variable}

 Run the following command to store the API key for your account in an environment variable.
-If you don't have an API key, see [Creating an API key](/docs/account?topic=account-userapikey&interface=ui#create-user-key){: external}.
+If you don't have an API key, see [Creating an API key](/docs/account?topic=account-userapikey#create-user-key).

 ```sh
 apikey="<YOUR_API_KEY>"